 898 Master's Project Fall, Spring, Summer.
 1 to 6 credits.
 A student may earn a maximum of 6 credits in all enrollments for this course.
 R: Open to master's students in the Department of Media and Information.
 Approval of department; application required.
-SA: TC 843, TC 898 Plan B individual project demonstrating master's level professional competence.
+SA: TC 843, TC 898 Plan B individual project or poster demonstrating master's level professional competence.

-899 Master's Thesis Research

-Fall, Spring, Summer.
+Master's Thesis Research 899 Fall, Spring, Summer.
 1 to 6 credits.
 A student may earn a maximum of 6 credits in all enrollments for this course.
 R: Open to graduate students in the Department of Media and Information.
 Approval of department; application required.
-SA: TC 899

-Master's thesis research.

-900 Theory Building in Media and Information Studies Fall.
+SA: TC 899 Master's thesis research.
+Theory Building in Media and Information 900 Studies Fall.
 3(3-0) Interdepartmental with Advertising and Journalism.
+Administered by Advertising.

-Administered by Advertising Concepts and issues relating explanation, scientific inquiry, theory building and applications to interdisciplinary studies in media and information.
-912 Information Technology Transactional Perspectives Spring of even years.
+Concepts and issues relating explanation, scientific inquiry, theory building and applications to interdisciplinary studies in media and information.
+Information Technology Transactional 912 Perspectives Spring of even years.
 3(3-0) Interdepartmental with Information Technology Management.
 Administered by Information Technology Management.
-RB: Graduate level microeconomics course R: Open to doctoral students.
-Multiple perspectives on relationships between organizations and information technology.
+RB: Graduate level microeconomics course R: Open to doctoral students Multiple perspectives on relationships between organizations and information technology.
 Information processing, communications and management strategy approaches.
 Economic perspectives.
-916 Qualitative Research Methods Spring.
+916 Oualitative Research Methods Spring.
 3(3-0) Interdepartmental with Advertising and Journalism.
 Administered by Journalism.
 R: Open to doctoral students in the College of Communication Arts and Sciences.
 Qualitative research in mass and specialized communication systems.
 Topics include documentary, bibliographic, case study and participant observation methods.
-921 Media Theory Fall.
+921 Theories of Media and Information Fall.
+3(3-0) Interdepartmental with Advertising and Communication Arts and Sciences and Journalism.
+Administered by Communication Arts and Sciences.
+R: Open to doctoral students in the College of Communication Arts and Sciences or approval of college.
+SA: ADV 921 Overview of the relations between information theory, communication theory, and media theory, and an understanding of how these theories have evolved over time and which competing approaches coexist.
+Media and Technology 960 Spring.
 3(3-0) Interdepartmental with Advertising and Journalism.
-Administered by Journalism.
-R: Open to doctoral students.
-SA: ADV 921 Process and effects of mediated communication.
-Audiences, socialization, and persuasion.
-Macro-societal, and intercultural perspectives.
-Theory construction 960 Media and Technology Spring.
-3(3-0) Interdepartmental with Advertising and Journalism.
-Administered by Media and Information.
+Administered by Me-dia and Information.
 R: Open to doctoral students in the Communication Major or in the Media and Information Studies Major or approval of department.
 SA: TC 960 Theoretical frameworks concerning media and communication processes, and their interactions with technology.
 Social, organizational, critical, and economic perspectives.
-975 Quantitative Research Design Fall.
-3(3-0) Interdepartmental with Advertising and Journalism.
-Administered by Advertising.
-RB: One graduate-level research design or statistics course.
+Introductory Methods 975 Fall.
+3(3-0) Interdepartmental with Advertising and Communication Arts and Sciences and Journalism.
+Administered by Communication Arts and Sciences.
+RB: One graduatelevel research design or statistics course.
 R: Open to doctoral students.
-Survey, experimental and content-analytic techniques applied to the study of media.
-Academic and applied research methods.
-Univariate and multivariate techniques.
-Advanced Quantitative Analysis for 985 Spring.
+A survey of qualitative and quantitative research design including validity and reliability, hypothesis formation, sampling, ethics, survey, experimental, ethnographic, observational and mixed methods.
+985 Advanced Quantitative Analysis for Media Spring.
 3(3-0) Interdepartmental with Advertising and Journalism.
-Administered by Media and Information.
-P: ADV 975 RB: Masters-level research course in addition to ADV Multivariate research methods for media and information studies research.
+Administered by Me-dia and Information.
+P: ADV 975 RB: Masters-level research course in addition to ADV 975.
+Multivariate research methods for media and information studies research.